-There is not always a one to one correlation between the ARRA funded projects and activities and the NEPA actions.
-As noted earlier, several agencies are using programmatic NEPA reviews to address similar projects and activities.
-Using a programmatic review facilitates implementation of individual projects and activities.
-A programmatic analysis can provide full NEPA compliance for an entire program or suite of similar projects and activities resulting in one NEPA action for multiple projects and activities.
-A programmatic analysis can also be used to facilitate implementation by addressing common environmental issues at the program level, thus eliminating the need to replicate the review of those issues when subsequent project or site-specific NEPA reviews are prepared.
-Such an approach results in multiple NEPA actions for a particular project or activity.
-Finally, there are situations where one ARRA-funded "project" consists of several individual tasks or activities that have independent utility and are individually analyzed under NEPA.
+There was not always a one-to-one correlation between the ARRA funded projects and activities and the NEPA actions.
+As noted earlier, several agencies used programmatic NEPA reviews to address similar projects and activities.
+Using programmatic reviews facilitated implementation of individual projects and activities.
+Some programmatic reviews provided full NEPA compliance for an entire program or suite of similar projects and activities resulting in one NEPA action for multiple projects and activities.
+Programmatic reviews were also used to facilitate implementation by addressing common environmental issues at the program level, thus eliminating the need to replicate the review of those issues when subsequent project or site-specific NEPA reviews were prepared.
+Such a programmatic review may result in multiple projects or activities.
+Finally, there were situations where one ARRA-funded "project" consisted of several individual tasks or activities that had independent utility and were individually analyzed under NEPA.

-As of March 31, 2011, more than 182,300 NEPA reviews have been completed using CEs, an increase of more than 1,400 since December 31, 2010, the end of the previous reporting period.
-The CEs were used when the departments and agencies found the project or activity did not have significant individual or cumulative effects on the human environment.
-The departments and agencies reported completing more than 6,800 EAs for projects or activities receiving ARRA funds with a FONSI.
-This reflects an increase of more than 200 since December 31, 2010.
-Finally, approximately 830 projects or activities were analyzed in an EIS where the NEPA review was completed with a ROD, a decrease of fewer than 10 since the end of the previous reporting period due to withdrawn projects.
+As of September 30, 2011, a total of 192,707 NEPA reviews were completed.
+A total of 184,733 NEPA reviews were completed using CEs, an increase of more than 1,020 from the previous reporting period ending June 30, 2011.
+The CEs were used when the departments and agencies found the project or activity did not have significant individual or cumulative effects on the quality of the human environment.
+The departments and agencies reported completing 7,133 EAs for projects or activities receiving ARRA funds; these EAs were completed with a FONSI.
+This reflects an increase of more than 145 from the previous reporting period ending June 30, 2011.
+Finally, 841 projects or activities were analyzed in an EIS where the NEPA review was completed with a ROD, an increase of more than 5 from the previous reporting period ending June 30, 2011.

-More than \$292.6 billion in Division A ARRA funds were reported as obligated.
+More than \$300.7 billion in Division A ARRA funds were reported as obligated.
 The agencies report the obligations to CEQ consistent with their reports to OMB.
 For up-to-date information regarding the status of agency obligations and payments under ARRA, please see the ARRA website at www.recovery.gov.